social-protocols/quality-news/README.md

 </div>

-## About

-[Quality News](https://news.social-protocols.org) is a [Hacker News](https://news.ycombinator.com) client that shows a new metric for stories called **upvoteRate**, which reflects the intent of the community.
+[Quality News](https://news.social-protocols.org) is a [Hacker News](https://news.ycombinator.com) client that provides additional data and insights on the **upvoteRate** of Hacker News stories.

-**upvoteRate** is a measure of how much more or less likely users are to upvote a story than the average story.
-This makes the measure stable and comparable, regardless of of whether a story got caught in a feedback loop, was submitted at a different time or had a different number of users look at.
+The `upvoteRate` quantifies how much more or less likely users are to upvote a story compared to the average story. `upvoteRate` is a more stable and comparable metric than raw upvotes.
+Two similar stories should have a similar `upvoteRate` regardless of:

-The **upvoteRate** calculation uses live minute-by-minute rank and upvote data collected from Hacker News.

-It provides the following benefits compared to the raw upvote count:
-- It's comparable, regardless of whether a story got caught in the feedback loop
+- whether one of the stories got caught in a positive rank-upvote feedback loop (see Motivation below)
-- It's comparable across the time/day of week a story was submitted
+- the time/day of week a story was submitted
-- It's comparable across community sizes
-- It reflects the intent of the community
+- overall amount of traffic to the site

+The `upvoteRate` should thus better represent the aggregate intent of Hacker News community-members revealed by their upvotes.
-With this project, we provide a frontpage, which looks and behaves very similar to the original Hacker News frontpage, but shows a few more metrics to better estimate voting behavior of the community.
-For now, the ranking is identical to Hacker News.

-It's a fast, lightweight, server-side rendered page written in [go](https://go.dev) and hosted on [fly.io](https://fly.io).
+Quality News uses live minute-by-minute rank and upvote data collected from Hacker News.
+It looks and behaves very similar to the original Hacker News site except it shows `upvoteRate` and other metrics next to each story, and charts with the history of each story's rank, upvotes, and estimated upvote rates.
+It is a lightweight, server-side rendered page written in [go](https://go.dev) and hosted on [fly.io](https://fly.io).

 ## Motivation